What have the animals done for us? More than you might realise! Join your host, Olga, as she uncovers the history of animals... and us.

 Now, back to the interview.
 It’s fair to say that David is quite exceptional.
 He’s one of the most positive and, let’s say, entrepreneurial people I’ve met in the field of animal welfare and conservation.
 Imagine staying an optimist when you have spent your career seeing things like:

-To paint a picture about the kind of things that David has seen, the AAP communications team helped me with some photos and background stories.
+To paint a picture about the kind of things

 In another episode dedicated to exploring the fate of chimpanzees, our closest cousin, we speak with Maria Blazques, a care giver at AAP Primadomus in Alicante, Spain.